What are Boundaries? Why are they important?

 The Power of “I”

-They are both expressing the same thing but in very different ways.
+Both statements are expressing the same feeling but in very different ways.
 It’s often not what we say but how we say it that matters most.

 Here are some examples of how to express yourself clearly: